 The Palliser Airshed Society operates two continuous air monitoring stations which are monitoring ambient air quality in the City of Medicine Hat.
 The Crescent Heights station is a stationary air monitoring station, which began monitoring operations in December 2003.
 The Medicine Hat Airport site is monitored by a portable airpointer+PM® station which began operations on September 9, 2016 and continued to July 2018.
-The current home of the airpointer+PM® is a site located nearby the Medicine Hat Trap Club.
+The airpointer+PM® was moved to a site located nearby the Medicine Hat Trap Club in October 2018 and operated through to May 2021.
+The airpointer+PM® moved to a new home in Taber and began full operation in June 2021.
+AEP has loaned PAS an Airpointer that is located in Brooks at the Medicine Hat College Campus, it began full operation in June 2021.
 The airpointer® is a compact monitoring system, and as such, it can be mobilized to address special air monitoring needs within the airshed.